PlanQK/planqk-platform-docs/cookbook/tutorial-dwave/index.rst

 Project Setup
 =============

-A D-Wave program, or a D-Wave PlanQK Service in the end, requires the D-Wave SDK.
+A D-Wave program, or a D-Wave PlanQK Service in the end, requires the D-Wave Ocean SDK.
 Therefore, open the ``environment.yml`` file and add ``dwave-ocean-sdk`` to the pip modules to be installed.
 Afterwards, the file should look like the following: